-Eisner had audited the Company's financial statements for the fiscal years ended December 31, 2008 through December 31, 2008.
-The audit reports of Eisner on the Company's financial statements for the years ended December 31, 2008 and 2007, and any interim periods up to and including the date our relationship with Eisner ceased, did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principle.
-During the period from Eisner's appointment as the Company's independent accountant through the date of this Report, there have been no disagreements with Eisner on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Eisner, would have caused it to make reference to the subject matter of the disagreements in connection with its report.
+Holtz has been the Company's independent accountant since July 10, 2009, and audited the Company's financial statements for the fiscal years ended December 31, 2009, December 31, 2010 and December 31, 2011.
+The audit reports of Holtz did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principle.
+Since the appointment of Holtz as the Company's independent accountant through the date of this Report, there have been no disagreements with Holtz on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Holtz, would have caused it to make reference to the subject matter of the disagreements in connection with its report.
 There were no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K.